BSU-CS-222/project-1-chitko-and-ethan/README.md

   <img src="https://media.giphy.com/media/3o6Zt9EEeSSNLd2nqU/giphy.gif" width="350"/>

 <h1>&#x1F4D9;Summary</h1>
 <p>This program will extract the most recent Wikipedia articles for you.
-The system responds by providing the thirty <br> most recent changes to that page, showing in reverse-chronological order, the time of the change, one space character, and then the username of the person who made the change. </p>
+The system responds by providing the thirty <br> most recent changes to that page, showing in reverse-chronological order, the time of the change, one space character, and then the username of the person who made the change.
+You need to run<strong>🟥"Wikipart1.py"🟥</strong> to run for the console application.</p>

 <h2 >◀️Commmad line▶️</h2>
 <p>You will need to write this commad line in the terminal to get all the details. </p>